 - Entry Into Force: May 25, 2011

 - Completed: May 25, 2016

-The Millennium Challenge Corporation’s Board of Directors has approved a five-year, $434 million compact with the Government of Republic of the Philippines aimed at reducing poverty through economic growth.
-The compact is intended to support reforms and investments to modernize the Bureau of Internal Revenue, expand and improve a community-driven development project, Kalahi-CIDSS, and rehabilitate a secondary national road in Samar province.
+In 2010, the Millennium Challenge Corporation’s Board of Directors approved a five-year, $434 million compact with the Government of the Republic of the Philippines aimed at reducing poverty through economic growth.
+The compact, which closed on May 25, 2016, supported reforms and investments to modernize the Bureau of Internal Revenue, expanded and improved a community-driven development project, Kalahi-CIDSS, and rehabilitated a secondary national road in Samar province.

 The Kalahi-CIDSS project will improve lives in rural areas by targeting communities where poverty exceeds the national average for small-scale, community-driven development projects.
 The project does this through the direct provision of infrastructure and services associated with community-selected and managed sub-projects, strengthened community participation in development and governance activities at the village and municipal level, and improved responsiveness of local government to community needs.
 The project will build on and support the participatory planning, implementation, and evaluation methodology developed by the Philippines Department of Social Welfare and Development in collaboration with the World Bank.

 The project will empower communities to participate fully in development activities, address the needs they have identified and manage assets in a sustainable way.
 The project will also strengthen the link between community priorities and local governments’ development programs and use investments in a transparent manner to promote greater accountability and reduce poverty.
 The grants for the community sub-projects will be provided directly to the local communities, which are responsible, the procurement of goods and services for their sub-project, and, in most cases, the operation and maintenance of the physical assets.
 The Department of Social Welfare and Development will implement this project, overseen by a National Steering Committee that includes representatives from government departments and NGOs, and in collaboration with local governments.